 All public-focused performances are authentic, of high quality, and conducted in a safe manner.

 Made up of all appropriate and authentically necessary components

-Secondary sources – scholarly article, written descriptions, interpretations
+Secondary sources – scholarly article, written descriptions, interpretations of pictures or photographs.

 How we interpret what it is that we are doing.